 Hundreds of musicians have made a name for themselves through The Grand Ole Opry.
 The iconic radio show has helped launch the careers of famous artists such as Flatt and Scruggs, Bruce Springsteen, Dolly Parton, Garth Brooks, Jack White, James Brown, The Foo Fighters, Aretha Franklin, Paul Simon, Neil Diamond, Diana Ross, and many more.

 The Opry is still creating stars to this day.
-See Music City’s up and coming artists before they hit the big time, as well as some Nashville legends just minutes from our Nashville apartments.
+See Music City’s up and coming artists before they hit the big time, as well as some Nashville legends.

 Music Row in Nashville: The Heart of American Music